dmlc/xgboost/README.md

 XGBoost has been developed and used by a group of active community.
 Everyone is more than welcomed to is a great way to make the project better and more accessible to more users.
 * Checkout [Feature Wish List](https://github.com/dmlc/xgboost/labels/Wish-List) to see what can be improved, or open an issue if you want something.
 * Contribute to the [documents and examples](https://github.com/dmlc/xgboost/blob/master/doc/) to share your experience with other users.
+* Please add your name to [CONTRIBUTORS.md](CONTRIBUTORS.md) after your patch has been merged.

 Features
 ========